Kansas esports betting online 2025

 Kansas took a huge step forward to legalizing sports betting in February 2020 when the Senate passed a bill to permit retail and mobile sports betting through its four state-owned casinos run by private companies.

-Kansas lawmakers have had been observing the sports betting since before the federal sports betting prohibition (PASPA) was struck down.
+Kansas lawmakers have been observing sports betting since before the federal sports betting prohibition (PASPA) was struck down.

 In February 2018, lawmakers brought HB 2752 to allow retail sportsbooks and online sports betting should PASPA be ruled unconstitutional by the Supreme Court.
 HB 2752 would have approved the KS Lottery to allow sports betting through state-owned casinos, online and through mobile apps.